alyonazakharova/smart-home/README.md

-This project is a UI for smart home sensors data.
+This project is a UI for smart home sensors.

 Sensors are grouped by type.
-If a sensor value is higher or lower than some critical value, the panel is colored with red.
+If a sensor value reaches some critical value, the panel is colored with red and a message to disable to whole group of sensors is sent.

 Also dynamic adding of panels is implemented.
 (Actually, it is _almost_ dynamic.
 Currently it's attached to hardcoded group names, so if a new group will be added, it won't be displayed in the application.
 However, it's fixable.)